Methylmalonic Acidemia

 Non-pharmacological Treatments

-- A protein-restricted diet limits intake of propiogenic amino acids to reduce toxic metabolite production.
+Implement a low-protein diet restricting propiogenic amino acids to reduce methylmalonic acid production.

 Prevention